Jamesits/BGRTInjector/README.md

 ### Customize the image

-To customize the image, put a 24-bit BMP image named `boot_image.bmp` into the root folder of your ESP volume (where `BGRTInjector.efi` lives).
+To customize the image, put a 24-bit BMP image named `boot_image.bmp` into the root directory of your ESP volume (where `BGRTInjector.efi` lives).

 ### Change the built-in default image